colourmoon/image-picker/README.md

 6. **Robust Error Handling:** The library includes comprehensive error handling to ensure smooth user interactions.
 If an issue arises during the image selection process, error handling mechanisms are in place to inform users gracefully.

 7. **Compressed Images:** Image size can impact app performance and user experience.
-With built-in compression options, you can choose the compression level that suits your app's needs while maintaining image quality.
+With built-in compression options.

 8. **User-friendly Design:** The library's user interface is designed to be intuitive and user-friendly.
 Users can navigate image selection, cropping, and other processes with ease, enhancing their interaction with your app.